Crime in California: Why It Happens and What You Can Do About It

 California, the most populous state in the United States, is grappling with a significant crime problem.
-With a population of about 40 million people, approximately 1.2 million arrests are made every year.
+With a population of about 40 million, approximately 1.2 million arrests are made yearly.
 This translates to a crime happening every 10 seconds.
 But why is this happening, and what can we do about it?

 The Current State of Crime in California